Student Organization Registration Policy

-C. Each organization seeking registration shall file in the Center for Student Enrichment a Student Organization Registration Form signed by the organization’s president and one advisor and containing the following information:
+C. Each organization seeking registration shall submit to the Center for Student Enrichment a Student Organization Registration Form containing the following information:

 1. The name of the organization.

-2. The names of the organization’s officers, their respective titles, their phone numbers, and email addresses.
+2. The names of the organization’s contacts, their phone numbers, addresses, and email addresses.

-3. The name of the advisor(s), and the advisor’s position with the University, telephone number, and email address.
+3. The name of the adviser(s), and the adviser’s position with the University, telephone number, campus address, and email address.

 4. A copy of the organization’s constitution, or a short statement setting forth the purpose and objectives of the local unit of the Organization, and its qualifications for membership.

 D. Student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
-To update their registration, members of a student organization will be asked to fill out a Student Organization Registration form describing only those particulars that have changed since the organization registered or last completed an update form.
+To update their registration, members of a student organization will be asked to submit a Student Organization Registration Form describing only those particulars that have changed since the organization registered or last completed an update form.

-E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment.
+E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment or his/her designee.

 F. Faculty, staff, and members of local communities are welcome as honorary or auxiliary members of student organizations.
 These individuals should not, however, be involved in the decision-making process of the organization or in carrying out the organization’s responsibilities.